yamatano18/Monero-Browser-Miner/README.md

 https://yamatano18.github.io/Monero-Browser-Miner/stats/stats.html

+## How to run?
-To start application, you need to use comand line and type comands:
+To start application, you need to use command line and type comands:
 ```
 npm install
 node server.js